Alice Isn't Dead: Reception

 Cassandra Khaw of Ars Technica positively reviewed the first three episodes, stating that the series "very quickly comes into its own, dropping any pretence of gallows humour for the kind of creeping, consuming terror that pervades the best horror movies."
 Neil Verma compared the modus operandi of the Thistle Man, the series' antagonist who follows its narrator as she drives across America, to that of the eponymous villain in Lucille Fletcher's 1941 radio play The Hitch-Hiker.

 Awards

-TV adaptation
+Unproduced television adaptation

 A television adaptation of the podcast was in development for USA Network by Universal Cable Productions.
 The series would have been written and executive produced by Kyle Bradstreet, who would have served as showrunner.
 Fink would have written for and executive produced the show.
 The show was ultimately not picked up.